4th ANNUAL SWELTERING SUMMER 8-HOUR ULTRA (and Marathon)

 Bring a friend or make some on race day!

 Timed race on USATF certified course (MA13008JK).
 Competitors will have 8 hours to complete as many loops as possible.
 Only full laps will count at the end.
-Race proceeds will benefit The Water Project, a non-profit organization that provides clean water and proper sanitation to those in need and The Elizabeth Freeman Center, an organization providing support for victims of battery and sexual assault.
+Race proceeds will benefit Ainsley’s Angels which promotes inclusion for all athletes, and Moments House which seeks to provide complimentary and compassionate care for cancer patients and their families in Berkshire County.

 Please read all information below for race details, specifics, and racer musts!